 Trying to work yourself down to a capsule wardrobe?
 We’ve been all about the Dr. Marten boot trend since its re-birth in 2018.
-This past summer, everyone kept wearing their Dr. Martins with shorts, skirts and Parisian inspired style.
+This past summer, everyone kept wearing their Dr. Martens with shorts, skirts and Parisian inspired style.
 Fall ’20 has now arrived.
 What shoe silhouette is dominating the trend reports for the season?
 You guessed it.

 And it’s not just me saying it… the top luxury fashion trend reporters are all on board for another season.
 Check out InStyle’s claims of Dr. Marten as the most popular runway shoe of 2020.
-Even Elle lists Dr. Martin as a key player for the lug sole fashion trend of 2020.
+Even Elle lists Dr. Marten as a key player for the lug sole fashion trend of 2020.

-Dr. Martin was reborn with the early return cycle of 90’s fashion.
+Dr. Marten was reborn with the early return cycle of 90’s fashion.
 Apparently the nostalgic millennials are still not ready to let go.
 With 90’s prep in hot as a major player in fall 2020 fashion trends, it’s not time to say goodbye yet.
 You’ll be seeing these with classic 90’s preppy pieces like cardigans, pleated skirts and plenty of plaid.

 What’s even more to fathom?
 Most footwear and fashion trends revolve around an idea, rather than a specific style.
 For example, athleisure was huge last year, and continues to play an important role in fashion.
 Especially as people were urged to stay home during the pandemic.
 However, the styles have evolved.
 Adidas was the first big player with their Stan Smith sneaker, then the chunky Balenciaga Triple S sneaker stole the spotlight.
 Though the overall trend has remained strong season over season, the key shoe continues to change.

-That’s not the case for Dr. Martins.
+That’s not the case for Dr. Martens.
 While they have a few variations on their classic combat boot, the style has remained basically the same.
 Apparently, there’s a lot to love about an ankle-high, lace-up combat boot with a rubber sole.

 If you were on this fashion trend a couple years back as an early adopter, you’re a step ahead of the game this season.
 If not, the good news is there’s still time.

 Fashion trends trickle down from the big, luxury fashion designers who create their designs considering cultural and social evolution.
 They’re still on the lug sole boots.
 In fact, last fall made this trend bigger than ever with Prada’s Goliath boot takeover.
-According to fashion history, that means your Dr. Martins will not only be trending this season, they’re likely to last another full year cycle.
+According to fashion history, that means your Dr. Martens will not only be trending this season, they’re likely to last another full year cycle.

 There’s truly a lot to love.
-Dr. Martins have a bit of a heal to give you a boost, and there are platform variations if you want to get even higher.
+Dr. Martens have a bit of a heal to give you a boost, and there are platform variations if you want to get even higher.
 The key color choices – black on black and white with a black sole.

 They’re comfortable, have great traction, and match everything.
 You can tread through NYC streets without skipping a beat, and head straight to the cocktail lounge after while still looking like a boss.